hardyyb2/react-templates/CONTRIBUTING.md

   - Make changes in the `.gitmodules` file and run
     `git submodule update --init --recursive`
      ([What are gitmodules ?](https://www.vogella.com/tutorials/GitSubmodules/article.html))
-  - Link to your template should appear as a submodule in this repo.
+  - Link to your template should appear as a submodule in this repo. (your repo always remains with you)
   - Now create a pull request to the `dev` branch of this repo and add the creator (or any other maintainer) for review.
   - Once the maintainer approves of the code, it will be merged to `dev` and then subsequently to the `main` branch